cpulvermacher/secret-scanner/README.md

 ## Installation

-This extension is compatible with Chromium-based browsers (version 140+).
 For Chrome, Opera, Edge, and other Chromium-based browsers, install the extension from the Chrome Web Store: https://chromewebstore.google.com/detail/secret-scanner/jfcojfckgmgepklcdmmjfgjcgfngckbk

+For Firefox (Desktop or Android), install it from: https://addons.mozilla.org/en-US/firefox/addon/secret_scanner/